 Stage 2 focuses on putting REC-QI into operation in a district.
-The MOH/RSST provides technical support to the DHT as needed, the DHT supports HSDs, and the HSDs support HFs.
-This stage builds the capacity of the district (DHT, HSD, HWs, VHTs, and leaders) to sustain REC-QI by encouraging managers and HWs to take a lead in planning, implementation, monitoring and evaluation of the RI program.
+The MOH/regional supportive supervision team (RSST) provides technical support to the DHT as needed.
+The DHT supports HSDs, which in turn support HFs.
+This stage builds the capacity of the district (DHT, HSD, HWs, VHTs, and leaders) to sustain REC-QI by encouraging managers and HWs to take a lead in planning, implementation, monitoring, and evaluation of the RI program.

-The duration of Stage 2 and its corresponding activities depend greatly on the district health system context, as determined by the findings of the situation analysis (e.g., the RED category and the root cause analysis of problems).
-For example, a district that lacks cold-chain equipment and trained technicians is likely to require more time and support to fully implement REC-QI than a district with a strong cold chain.
-Or, a district with a cadre of HWs well trained in EPI may not need to do OPL training.
-As a systematic, but flexible approach, REC-QI always takes into account both the strengths and weaknesses of the specific situation in a district.
+The duration of Stage 2 and its corresponding activities depend greatly on the district health system context, as determined by the findings in the situation analysis (e.g., the RED category and the root causes).
+For example, a district that lacks cold-chain equipment and trained technicians is likely to require more time and support to fully implement REC-QI than a district that has a strong cold chain.
+Or a district with a cadre of HWs who are well trained in EPI may not need to conduct operational-level (OPL) training.
+As a systematic but flexible approach, REC-QI always considers the strengths and weaknesses of the specific situation in a district.
 This stage could last 6-12 months.

-Table 7 below shows the activities in Stage 2.
+Table 6 below shows the activities in Stage 2.